-- 1 In ZENworks Control Center, click the Deployment tab. - 2 Click Edit Deployment Package (located in Deployment Activities list in the left navigation pane) to launch the Edit Deployment Package Wizard.

-3 Complete the wizard by using information from the following table to fill in the fields.
+- 1 In ZENworks Control Center, click the Deployment tab. - 2 Click Edit Deployment Package (located in Deployment Activities list in the left navigation pane) to launch the Edit Deployment Package Wizard. - 3 Complete the wizard by using information from the following table to fill in the fields.

-Wizard Page Details Select Deployment Package to Edit page In the Target Operating System field, select the operating system of the package that you want to edit.
-In the Target Architecture list, select the architecture of the package you want to edit. x86 Architecture (32-bit): Used in manually deploying the agent to 32-bit devices. x86_64 Architecture (64-bit): Used in manually deploying the agent to 64-bit devices.
+Wizard Page Details Select Deployment Package to Edit page In the Target Operating System field, select the operating system of the package that you want to edit.oIn the Target Architecture list, select the architecture of the package you want to edit. x86 Architecture (32-bit): Used in manually deploying the agent to 32-bit devices. x86_64 Architecture (64-bit): Used in manually deploying the agent to 64-bit devices.
 All Supported Architectures: Used by the ZENworks Server to complete deployment tasks for either 32-bit or 64-bit devices.
 In the Package Install Type list, select the installation type of the package that you want to edit.
 The packages in the list are determined by the Target Operating System that you selected for the device.
-The following packages are available for Windows: Network Installation (.NET required): Contains only the preagent, which downloads the ZENworks Agent files from the ZENworks Server and the Microsoft .NET 4.5 installables.
-Standalone Installation (.NET required): Contains the preagent and all the ZENworks Agent module files.
-Standalone Installation: Contains the pre-agent, all the ZENworks Agent module files, and the Microsoft .NET 4.5 installables.
-The following packages are available for Linux: Network Installation (JRE required): Contains only the preagent, which downloads the ZENworks Agent files from the ZENworks Server and the JRE 1.6 Update 16 installables.
+The following packages are available for Windows: Network Installation Contains the web installer and configuration file, which downloads the ZENworks Agent files from a ZENworks Server.
+Standalone Installation (With .NET): Contains the pre-agent, all the ZENworks Agent module files, and the Microsoft .NET 4.8 installables.
+The following packages are available for Linux: Network Installation Contains the web installer and configuration file, which downloads the ZENworks Agent files from the ZENworks Server and the JRE installables.
 Standalone Installation: Contains the pre-agent, all the ZENworks Agent module files, and the JRE installables.
 In the Package Name list, select the name of the package that you want to edit.
 The names in the list are determined by the architecture and installation type you selected.
 The list displays the names of any packages with the selected architecture and installation type.
 By default, the system package is always displayed.
 The system package is the predefined deployment package that meets the architecture and installation type criteria you specified.